cwant/VTKBlender/README.md

 been solved recently, so I hope to find time to update this script for use with modern versions of Blender.**

+**The good news is that I should have this script working for Blender 2.78+ and VTK 7.x in April or May, 2017, now that VTK supports Python 3.x (in the case of Blender 2.78, this would be using Python 3.5).**

 ## Introduction

 The recent increase in popularity of open source software has created some interesting possibilities